Toyota MR2: Motorsport (W20)

-Early in the 1990s, the SW20 enjoyed considerable success throughout the world.
+Early in the 1990s, the SW20 enjoyed considerable motorsport success throughout the world.
 Several teams fielded the MR2 in the Swiss Touring Car Championship, as well as in the South-East Asian Supercar Championship, with much success.
 The chassis was also used for a time during the mid 90s in the Fuji Freshman Series in Japan in which the SW20 succeeded the earlier AE86 chassis.
 As of 2022, both the SW20 and ZZW30 chassis are used in 750 Motor Club's MR2 Championship in the UK which started in the early 2000s.